tamizhvendan/personal-website/src/blog/marketplace-middleware/ranging-items-in-marketplaces.md

           (s/explain-str (spec oms-msg) parsed-oms-message))]))))
 ```

-<span class="callout">1</span> & <span class="callout">2</span> We are defining three multi-methods `xsd-resource-file-path`, `parse` & `spec` to get the XML schema file path in the *resources* directory, parse the XML message to Clojure data structure and to get the expected clojure.spec of the parsed message respectively.
+<1> & <2> We are defining three multi-methods `xsd-resource-file-path`, `parse` & `spec` to get the XML schema file path in the *resources* directory, parse the XML message to Clojure data structure and to get the expected clojure.spec of the parsed message respectively.
 The `process` multi-method abstracts the processing of the parsed message from OMS.
 Each OMS message type (ranging, deranging, etc.) has to have an implementation for these multi-methods.

-<span class="callout">3</span> The `validate-message` performs the XML schema-based validation of the incoming message.
+<3> The `validate-message` performs the XML schema-based validation of the incoming message.
 We'll be adding the `wheel.xsd/validate` function shortly.

-<span class="callout">4</span> We are dispatching the parsed OMS message to the `process` multimethod.
+<4> We are dispatching the parsed OMS message to the `process` multimethod.

 Then add a new file *xsd.clj* and implement the XML validation based on XSD as mentioned in this [stackoverflow answer](https://stackoverflow.com/questions/15732/whats-the-best-way-to-validate-an-xml-file-against-an-xsd-file).